 9. Unreasonable Expectations (Control) – In the song “Beautiful Boy,” John Lennon sings, “Life is what happens to you while you’re busy making other plans”.
 A huge barrier to sustainable recovery is the failure to accept “life on life’s terms”.
 Expecting things to go a certain way is not only unrealistic, but also a recipe for automatic mental anguish.
 It’s impossible to control the mysterious manner in which life unfolds; the only thing one can control is one’s reaction to the unfolding.

 A failure to recognize your personal “trapdoors” can lead to a whole new level of suffering.
-If you’ve fallen through – or need assistance identifying relapse trapdoors in your recovery – please call (888) 649-1149 or contact us here.
+If you’ve fallen through – or need assistance identifying relapse trapdoors in your recovery – New Hampshire drug rehab is here for you.
+Please call (888) 649-1149 or contact us here.

 Autumn Khavari is the Process Recovery Center’s in-house writer.
 She received an education in Substance Use Counseling from Beal College in Bangor, Maine.